How to cite ChatGPT Properly: Citation Guide with Examples

 Today, the question of how to cite ChatGPT is emerging as a new way to protect academic integrity and maintain transparency.
 As far as it is impossible to deny the usage of AI tools in writing, it is vital to cite them the way you quote papers and articles.

-I know that this topic is new and can be confusing.
-If you feel unsure about formatting rules, I suggest working with academic support platforms like EduBirdie’s do my essay service.
-EduBirdie is always ready to help with your academic struggles!
+I know this topic is new and can feel a bit confusing.
+If you’re unsure about formatting rules, you can rely on EduBirdie.
+Our team is always here to support you with any academic challenges.

 Copy-Paste Templates